Silica isn’t the new asbestos

 Don’t let history repeat itself

-Asbestos is just as lethal as silica.
-The dangers are the same, yet we cannot afford for the results of silica exposure to be the same as what occurred with asbestos.
+Asbestos is just as lethal as silica dust.
+The dangers are the same, yet we cannot afford for the results of exposure to silica dust to be the same as what occurred with asbestos.

 Silica could be as lethal as asbestos, if not more so, with equally serious consequences.